Assistant Researcher, Stakeholder Science Lead

-As an atmospheric scientist, I study the global patterns of variability and change in temperature, precipitation, and the transport of moisture.
-I then focus on the regional climate implications of these patterns on local extremes in precipitation, which can provide needed water resources, and also flooding.
+As an atmospheric scientist, Naomi studies the global patterns of variability and change in temperature, precipitation, and the transport of moisture.
+She then focuses on the regional climate implications of these patterns on local extremes in precipitation, which affects both water resources and hazards.

-I use computer simulations and observational datasets to help constrain the range of possibility for impacts of climate change at the regional scale.
-My doctoral work used a multi-scale global atmospheric simulation to connect large-scale moisture transport with year-to-year variability in snowpack in the western United States.
+Naomi uses computer simulations and observational datasets to help constrain the range of possibility for impacts of climate change at the regional scale.
+Her doctoral work used a multi-scale global atmospheric simulation to connect large-scale moisture transport with year-to-year variability in snowpack in the western United States.
 Another component quantified the relative contribution of natural variability, emissions scenario, and model spread to the range of possibility in various regions in western North America, with a focus on how estimates of variability can depend on the ensemble of climate simulations employed.

-I completed my doctorate in Atmospheric Sciences at the University of Washington in 2017, and also hold a M.S. in Geological Sciences from Arizona State University and a B.A. in Physics from Wesleyan University.
+Naomi completed her doctorate in Atmospheric Sciences at the University of Washington in 2017, and also holds a M.S. in Geological Sciences from Arizona State University and a B.A. in Physics from Wesleyan University